-First 100 Days: She will be tasked with leading Biden’s sweeping environmental agenda alongside Biden’s top climate aides.
-Haaland will also oversee Biden’s promise to transition away from the oil industry.
+First 100 Days: She is the first Native American to serve as a Cabinet secretary.
+Haaland is tasked with leading Biden’s sweeping environmental agenda alongside Biden’s top climate aides.
+She will also oversee Biden’s promise to transition away from the oil industry.
 And will enforce Biden’s plan to increase protection of millions of acres of federal lands that the Trump administration opened up to mining, logging, and construction.

 Position: Advises president on food production, agricultural and farming issues, food safety, and food assistance programs.